 These impressive artworks are thought to date from the 5th century BC and are an unusual example of classical Greek sculpture.
 Since their discovery, they have been restored and are on display in the city’s National Museum, where you’ll also find a host of archaeological exhibitions relating to the sites in Magna Grecia.

-One of the best things about paying a visit to this attraction is that it’s totally free to enter, making it ideal if you’re aiming for a cheap holiday in Italy.
+One of the best things about paying a visit to this attraction is that it’s totally free to enter, making it ideal if you’re aiming for a holiday in Italy.

 Sila National Park